Attention Deficit Creator Disorder

 - Owen Dunne of You Damn Kid fame at one point had five simultaneous comics, only two of which ever saw an ending.

-- Andy Weir juggled Casey And Andy with a side project, Cheshire Crossing.
-At the time of this entry, the former reached its conclusion (at strip #666).
-One storyline of CC seems to be complete but ended on a Sequel Hook.
+- Andy Weir juggled Casey and Andy with a side project, Cheshire Crossing.
+The former reached its conclusion (at strip #666) and one storyline of CC seems to be complete but ended on a Sequel Hook.
+He then went off and wrote The Martian, his wildly successful first novel, which is set to become a movie directed by Ridley Scott.

 - For a time, artist Jin Wicked attempted to keep two webcomics, Crap I Drew On My Lunchbreak and Asylum on 5th Street going simultaneously while also doing commissions and other work.
 It eventually led to a literal Creator Breakdown.
 Both these strips are now ended (and in the case of Asylum, the archives completely purged).